Judicial appointment history for United States federal courts

 The appointment of federal judges for United States federal courts is done via nomination by the President of the United States and confirmation by the United States Senate.
 The tables below provide the composition of all Article III courts which include the Supreme Court and the Courts of Appeals at the end of each four year presidential term, as well as the current compositions of the District Courts and the Court of International Trade, categorizing the judges by the presidential term during which they were first appointed to their seats.

 As of June 30, 2022, of the 9 justices of the Supreme Court, 6 were appointed by a Republican president, and 3 were appointed by a Democratic president.

-As of February 14, 2023, of the 179 Courts of Appeals judges, 91 were appointed by Republican presidents, compared to 79 by Democratic presidents.
-Out of the 13 federal appeals courts, Democratic appointees have a majority on 7 courts, whereas Republican appointees have a majority on 5 courts, and 1 court is evenly split.
+As of November 4, 2025, of the 179 Courts of Appeals judges, 92 were appointed by Republican presidents, and 87 by Democratic presidents.
+Out of the 13 federal appeals courts, Democratic appointees have a majority on 7 courts, and Republican appointees have a majority on 6 courts.

-As of February 14, 2023, of the 679 district court judges, 322 were appointed by Democratic presidents compared to 280 by Republican ones.
+As of November 3, 2025, of the 680 district court judges, 380 were appointed by Democratic presidents compared to 255 by Republican ones.
 Within the individual circuit jurisdictions, Democratic presidents have appointed majorities in 8 circuits while Republican presidents have appointed a majority in 4 circuits.

 The party of the president who appointed a judge is generally a consistent indicator of that judge's judicial philosophy and place on the political spectrum, especially in modern times, although there are cases where judges stray from their appointers.
 Federal judges often strategically time their retirement so as to give the president of the same party that first appointed them an opportunity to nominate the successor.

-Acronym key
+Abbreviation key

 Supreme Court

 The Supreme Court of the United States was established by the Constitution of the United States.
 Originally, the Judiciary Act of 1789 set the number of justices at six.
 However, as the nation's boundaries grew across the continent and as Supreme Court justices in those days had to ride the circuit, an arduous process requiring long travel on horseback or carriage over harsh terrain that resulted in months-long extended stays away from home, Congress added justices to correspond with the growth: seven in 1807, nine in 1837, and ten in 1863.
 The Judicial Circuits Act of 1866 then set the number to gradually be reduced to seven through the retirement or death of current associate justices.
 The court was down to eight when the Judiciary Act of 1869 restored the number to nine.